Andrew Huang (hacker): Projects

 Huang was the hardware lead at Chumby; his responsibilities included the design and production of Chumby devices, as well as the strategic planning and ecosystem development of the broader Chumby hardware platform.

 As a leader at the Ministry of Mobile Affairs, Andrew Huang oversaw the ambitious MoMA Eve handheld game console.

 He has completed several major projects, ranging from hacking the Xbox, to designing the world's first fully integrated photonic-silicon chips running at 10 Gbit/s with Luxtera, Inc., to building some of the first prototype hardware for silicon nanowire device research with Caltech.
 Huang has also participated in the design of wireless transceivers for use in 802.11b and Bluetooth networks with Mobilian, graphics chips at Silicon Graphics, digital cinema codecs at Qualcomm, and autonomous robotic submarines during the 1999 competition held by the AUVSI that the MIT team won.
 He is also responsible for the "un-design" of many security systems, with an appetite for the challenge of digesting silicon-based hardware security.

 Huang was scheduled to appear as an expert witness in the trial United States v.
 Crippen to determine whether or not modding an Xbox violates sections of the DMCA.
 The case was dropped suddenly on the third day of trial by the US federal authorities who had initiated the action, prior to the jury being seated.
 The case was dismissed before Huang was called to give testimony.

 He also created the open hardware Safecast Geiger Counter Reference Design, as a volunteer effort in response to the 2011 Tōhoku earthquake, tsunami, and ensuing meltdown of Fukushima Daiichi.
 A project in collaboration with Jie Qi of the MIT Media Lab is Circuit Stickers, a peel-and-stick circuit system for crafting electronics.
 Huang was interviewed on Dave Jones' The Amp Hour in episode #84, where he talked about his electronics work in China and reverse engineering.

 Huang is a member of the advisory board for Crowd Supply, the crowdfunding platform that he used for Novena and The Essential Guide to Electronics in Shenzhen.

+He also spearheaded the Precursor project, an effort to create secure trusted RISC-V hardware platform.